Jadkay/Jadkay/README.md

 # Jadkay Healing Tools

-A set of healing profiles for Sally ACR and Ttmelines & general reactions for TensorReactions.
+A set of healing profiles for Sally ACR and Timelines & general reactions for TensorReactions.